 Tyler Scott (G 6’2″, 185 lbs, 2nd year) – UPEI Panthers

-Arguably one of the toughest cover around the country Scott had an outstanding all-around effort in the Panthers first regular season.
-As long as UPEI can keep winning games he will in the race for AUS player of the year honors.
+Arguably one of the toughest covers around the country Scott had an outstanding all-around effort in the Panthers first regular season.
+As long as UPEI can keep winning games he will in the race for AUS player of the year honours.

 Nov 7. vs. Dalhousie Tigers L, 95-88: 25 points (10/23 FG, 1/4 3PT 4/6 FT), 6 rebounds, 4 assists, 4 steals, 2 blocks

 Nov 8. vs. Dalhousie Tigers W, 93-84: 24 points (8/17 FG, 4/7 3PT, 2/3 FT), 4 rebounds, 3 assists

 Javon Masters (G 6’3″, 190 lbs, 2nd year) – UNB Varsity Reds

 The 2013-14 rookie of the year cooked-up his first 30+ game of the season.
 Masters got to the charity stripe a total of 18 times this weekend.

 Nov 7. vs. Acadia Axemen W, 83-76: 19 points (6/13 FG, 3/4 3PT, 4/8 FT), 6 rebounds, 5 assists, 3 steals